 Header bidding is a programmatic technique by which sellers offer inventory to multiple ad exchanges and supply side platforms, such as our platform, simultaneously.
-Header bidding has been rapidly adopted in recent years in the desktop and mobile channels, and while the rise and rapid adoption of header bidding increased revenue for sellers, it has also created new challenges and technical complexities.
-Header bidding has led to a significant increase in the number of ad impressions to be processed and analyzed through our platform as well as by DSPs, which can lead to increased costs if not properly addressed.
-We have invested in technology solutions, such as Demand Manager, to help publishers manage their header-bidding inventory.
+Header bidding has been rapidly adopted in recent years in the desktop and mobile channels and has experienced modest adoption in CTV.
+The adoption of header bidding has created a number of challenges and technical complexities for both sellers and buyers, which require sophisticated tools to manage.
+In addition, header bidding has led to a significant increase in the number of ad impressions to be processed and analyzed through our platform as well as by DSPs, which can lead to increased costs if not properly addressed.
+We have invested in technology solutions, such as Demand Manager, to help desktop and mobile publishers manage their header-bidding inventory.